codyreading/CarND-LaneLines-P1/README.md

 7. Line Combination
 8. Image Combination

-Each step is described in the following:
+Each step is described in the following, and an example is shown with the following image:

+![alt text][image1]

 #### Colour Selection
 The first step is to select only the yellow and white pixels for lane detection.
 This is achieved in the following procedure using OpenCV functions: